 When there are pupils or staff with a physical disability where mobility is affected, they will be provided with a Personal Emergency Evacuation Plan (PEEP).
-The school also has staff trained to help evacuate a disabled pupil in the event of a fire through the use of Evac Chairs, see Appendix 1.
+The school also has staff trained to help evacuate a disabled pupil in the event of a fire through the use of Evac Chairs See Appendix 1 for a list of where the Evac Chairs are situated throughout WGSF.